Hemodynamic Assessment, ECG, and Shock Patterns

 Key Takeaways

-- Hemodynamic assessment requires trends in blood pressure, heart rate, rhythm, perfusion, mentation, urine output, bleeding, and surgical context.
+- Hemodynamic assessment requires trends in blood pressure, heart rate, rhythm, perfusion, mentation, urine output, bleeding, and the surgical procedure.

-- Hypovolemic shock in PACU commonly presents with tachycardia, falling pressure, cool skin, low output, and increasing drainage or blood loss history.
+- Hypovolemic shock in PACU presents with tachycardia, falling pressure, narrowing pulse pressure, cool skin, low urine output, and rising drainage.

-- New ECG changes matter most when paired with symptoms, perfusion changes, electrolyte risk, hypoxia, or a history of cardiac disease.
+- New ECG changes matter most when paired with symptoms, perfusion changes, electrolyte risk, hypoxia, or known cardiac disease.

-- Neuraxial blockade, anaphylaxis, sepsis, tension pneumothorax, pulmonary embolism, and cardiac dysfunction can mimic or compound bleeding.
+- Neuraxial blockade, anaphylaxis, sepsis, tension pneumothorax, and pulmonary embolism can mimic or compound bleeding.

-- Escalate for unstable rhythms, persistent hypotension, chest pain, altered mental status, escalating oxygen needs, or evidence of active hemorrhage.
+- Escalate for unstable rhythms, persistent hypotension, chest pain, altered mental status, escalating oxygen needs, or active hemorrhage.

 Read the Whole Perfusion Picture

-A blood pressure value is only one piece of PACU circulation assessment.
-Compare it with the preoperative baseline, anesthetic record, blood loss, fluid totals, medications, rhythm, temperature, pain, drains, dressings, mental status, capillary refill, skin temperature, pulses, and urine output.
-A mildly low pressure in a warm, awake patient after neuraxial anesthesia is different from a falling pressure with tachycardia and fresh blood in the drain.
+A single blood pressure value is one piece of PACU circulation assessment.
+Compare it against the preoperative baseline, anesthetic record, estimated blood loss, fluid totals, medications, rhythm, temperature, pain, drains, dressings, mental status, capillary refill, skin temperature, peripheral pulses, and urine output.
+A mildly low pressure in a warm, awake patient after spinal anesthesia differs entirely from a falling pressure with tachycardia and fresh blood in the drain.

-The exam often asks what to do first when a trend appears.
-Reassess the patient, verify the measurement, inspect the surgical site and drains, maintain IV access, place the patient safely, and notify anesthesia or the surgical team when instability persists or bleeding is suspected.
-Do not treat a monitor number without looking at the patient.
+The exam often asks the first action when a trend appears.
+Reassess the patient, verify the measurement (cuff size, arterial line zeroing), inspect the surgical site and drains, confirm IV access, position the patient safely, and notify anesthesia or the surgical team when instability persists or bleeding is suspected.
+Never treat a monitor number without looking at the patient.

 Shock Pattern Map